 Activities and Achievements:

-- Access to blogs with focused short articles on current topics, trends and dietitian experiences.
+- Access to past webinars and other activities on current topics, trends, and dietitian’s experiences.

 Prevalence, Severity and Impact of Household Food Insecurity: A Serious Public Health Issue

-Find more food insecurity documents in the Resource Library
+Find more documents in the Resource Library (search food insecurity)

 Co-Chairs: Irena Forbes & Karen Giesbrecht